ward/run/_posts/2018-05-27-20km-door-brussel.md

 It was a bit hard on the body, but I managed to get back to running.

 In April my mind was turning towards the 20 km.
 I did a [test race on the 8th of April][joggingdenbosrond], seven weeks before the race.
-It went pretty well, despite keeping myself under control, I managed around 4:20 pace.
-Of course, that one was flatter and, as it turns out, cooler temperature than the 20 km would be.
+It went pretty well.
+Despite keeping myself under control, I managed around 4:20 pace.
+Of course, that race was flatter and, as it turns out, cooler temperature than the 20 km would be.
 Regardless, that sealed it for me, and I signed up shortly after.
 The rest of April went fine until the final week.
 My right knee had been bothering me a bit.
 It was not painful, just noticeable.
 A rusty/creaky feeling, the